wooey/Wooey/docs/scripts.rst

 -------------------

 Scripts can be viewed at the root url of Wooey.
-The ordering of scripts, and groupings of scripts can be altered by changing the 'Script order' or 'Group order' options within the admin.
+The ordering of scripts, and groupings of scripts can be altered by changing the ``Script order`` or the script group in the script editor.

 Script Permissions
 ------------------